lbrndnr/ImagePickerSheetController/Carthage/Checkouts/Quick/Documentation/ArrangeActAssert.md

 Both of our `OfferTests` tests contain the same "Arrange" code: they both create a banana.
 We should move that code into a single place.
 Why?

-1. As-is, if we change the `Banana` initializer, we'll have to every test that creates a banana.
+1. As-is, if we change the `Banana` initializer, we'll have to change every test that creates a banana.
 2. Our test methods will be shorter--which is a good thing if (and **only if**) that makes the tests easier to read.